apollographql/apollo-client/react-docs/source/api.md

 <h2 id="graphql">`graphql(query, config)(component)`</h2>

 The `graphql` function is the most important thing exported by `react-apollo`.
 With this function you can create higher-order components that can execute queries and update reactively based on the data in your Apollo store.
-The `graphql` function creates an “enhancer” function which when called with a component the enhancer function will create a new component with reactive GraphQL capabilities.
+The `graphql` function returns a function which will “enhance” any component with reactive GraphQL capabilities.
 This follows the React [higher-order component][] pattern which is also used by [`react-redux`’s `connect`][] function.

 [higher-order component]: https://facebook.github.io/react/docs/higher-order-components.html
 [`react-redux`’s `connect`]: https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options